-This course is an introduction to the study of word structure, data analysis, and argumentation.
-We will study morphological commonalities and diversity across languages in order to understand more about the mental grammar (and ultimately the brain/mind).
-We will pay particular attention role and location of morphology in the mental grammar.
+This course is an introduction to the study of sentence structure, data analysis, and syntactic argumentation.
+We will study syntactic commonalities and diversity across languages in order to understand more about the mental grammar (and ultimately the brain/mind).

 Goals of the course: